scriptingstudio/msomtu/README.md

 * File operations are case insensitive.
 * Apply thinning after every MSO update.
 * Default settings for the `-lang` and `-proof` parameters: *english* and *russian*.
 It depends on your system locale and common sense: for MSO integrity it is better to leave english.
 You can change any default settings in code for your needs.
-* **Font classification specifics** in predefined fontsets (in descending): cyrillic, non-cyrillic, hieroglyphic, symbolic, system.
-Fontsets do not intersect.

 ## Usage